epw/consensus/consensus.md

 When your cabal helps you Research, on a 12+, hold 2.
 Use this hold 1 for 1 to introduce a previously unknown fact or weakness about the topic of your research at any time.

-#### Mentor Advanced Moves

-##### Nekkhamma

-Once per session, when you lose an anchor, treat the roll as a 10+, no matter what it is.
-Mark an additional XP.
-When you lose your last anchor, you immediately gain one final anchor of "My Love for Humanity“, continue playing as normal.

-##### Diamond Body

-Any time you take Harm, reduce it by 1 (to a minimum of 0)

-##### Mass Awakening

-All of your students are awakened, change playbooks to Cabalists.

 #### Hedge Mage Advanced Moves

 ##### Familiar